thomasckng/Constraining-Birefringence-with-GWTC-3/index.md

 in contrast, **GR predicts there is no birefringence**.

-**According to GR**, the observed **amplitude ratio** of the two circular polarisations **depends only on the inclination $$\iota$$** for a nonprecessing binary, where $$\iota$$ is the angle between our line of sight and the orbital angular momentum of the binary black holes.
+**According to GR**, the observed **amplitude ratio** of the two circular polarisations **depends only on the inclination $$\iota$$** for a nonprecessing binary, where $$\iota$$ is the angle between our line of sight and the orbital angular momentum of the binary.
 **With birefringence**, amplitude of one GW polarisation is enhanced while the other is suppressed during propagation of the GW.
 As a result, the observed amplitude ratio under birefringence **depends not only on $$\iota$$, but also on $$\kappa$$**, the dimensionless opacity parameter that represent the strength of the birefringence.